 Commitment versus Motivation

-Let’s tease out these words a bit more.
-You may be motivated to do something, like lose weight, or “firm up,” or get toned, or whatever, because of an upcoming event.
+You may be motivated to do something, like lose weight, or “firm up,” because of an upcoming event.
 A wedding, a vacation where you’d like to look good in a bikini, a high school reunion.

-But are you committed to making the necessary diet and exercise changes?
-Do you have what it takes to overcome the times when motivation wanes, and all you have left is commitment?
+?
+Do you have what it takes to overcome the inevitable times when motivation wanes, and all you have left is commitment?

 Do you really want to exercise every day?

-Motivation has its problems as a way to acquire long-term goals like a fit and healthy body.
+Motivation pretty much sucks as a way to achieve long-term goals like a fit and healthy body.
 On each and every day, do you desire to exercise?
-I know I don’t.
+I know I sure don’t.

-Commitment stems from dedicating oneself to a goal.
+Commitment means dedicating yourself to a goal.
 It isn’t about feelings; it’s about action.
-This is where the great difference between the two concepts lies.
+This is where the huge divide between the two concepts lies.
 One is about how you feel, the other is about what you do.

 Seriously, I don’t actually have a desire to brush my teeth every day, but I am committed to good oral hygiene (plus, I like the way my mouth feels after brushing).
 So, I brush every day, twice a day, without fail.
 Sometimes I’m really tired at night and just want to fall into bed, but I always brush.
 That’s commitment.
-(It’s also habit…more about that here.)
+(It’s also habit…here’s more about that.)